ArcLightning00/PSHS-Tips/README.md

 us to our third rule.
 // Third: Have respect.
 We are a team here.
 We are working together to acheive a good goal.
 If you need any help.
 The team is gladly here at your service.
 Don't hesitate to ask :).
 // Fourth: Enjoy.
 Most people don't like to be forced to do something.
 // Fifth: This isn't all what you do.
-You still have studies, friends, family.
-Take a break if you want maybe.
+You still have studies, friends, family, religion, etc. Take a break if you want maybe.
 Just be sure to come back.
 We can't do this alone.
 Good Luck peeps :).